Tornado3P9/Linux-Console-Tools/Working_with_files_and_directory/mv_rename_multiple_files.md

 # Convert filenames to uppercase
 rename 'y/a-z/A-Z/' \*

-# Command to remove 'beginning - ' from the beginning of all file names in the current directory:
+# Remove 'beginning - ' from the beginning of all file names in the current directory:
 rename 's/^beginning - //' *

 # Alternative